Fair Exploration via Axiomatic Bargaining: The Axiomatic Bargaining Framework for Bandits

-where $N^g_T(a)$ is the number of times that group $g$ has pulled arm $a$ after $T$ time steps, and $\Delta^g(a) = \OPT(g) - \theta(a)$.
-We take $\pi^*_g$ to be the KL-UCB policy of \cite{garivier2011kl} since KL-UCB is optimal (in the sense of \eqref{eq:single_group_regret_optimal}) for vanilla $K$-armed bandits.
+To define the disagreement point, we show that the KL-UCB policy of \cite{garivier2011kl} is a valid choice of $\pi^*$.
 KL-UCB chooses the arm with the highest UCB at each time step, where the UCB is defined as

-where $\hmut(a)$ is the empirical mean of arm $a$ at time $t$.
-Lastly, we state a condition guaranteeing $U(\cI)$ contains a point $u > 0$ (i.e SW can be improved beyond the disagreement point); \cref{prop:assumption_improveable} in \cref{app:other_propositions} proves the following assumption is necessary and sufficient: \begin{assumption} Every group $g$ has at least one suboptimal arm that is shared with another group.
-That is, for every $g$, $\exists a \in \cA^g$ such that $\mu(a) < \OPT(g)$ and $|\cG_a| \geq 2$. \end{assumption}
+where $\hmut(a)$ is the empirical mean of arm $a$ at time $t$, and $\KL(\alpha, \beta) = (\alpha-\beta)^2/2$ is the Kullback–Leibler divergence between two normal distributions with means $\alpha$ and $\beta$ and unit variance.
+The following proposition shows that KL-UCB is optimal for single-group instances, and we characterize the regret at the disagreement point.
+The proof can be found in Appendix~\ref{sec:pf_klucb_disagreement}.